uaf/uaf/README.md

  - The UAF is based on the commercial C++ Software Developers Kit from Unified Automation.
-A demo version of this SDK can be downloaded from their website for free http://www.unified-automation.com
+A demo version of this SDK can be downloaded from their website for free: http://www.unified-automation.com

  - More info about the dependencies: see dependencies.rst.txt